darth-veitcher/nswrap/README.md

     yourClass:                  # the superclass to inherit from
       - init.*                  # what methods to override
       - -(void)hi_there:(int)x  # Objective-C prototype of your new method(s)
-#       |--this hyphen indicates that this is an instance method
+#       \--the initial hyphen indicates that this is an instance method
 ```

 In the example above, your new class will be named `myClass` in Objective-C